AlcoholRehabHelp Logo

 Call 911 and seek medical attention immediately if these side effects occur.

 Taking NSAIDs like naproxen can increase the risk of heart attack or stroke.
-This risk may occur early in treatment and increase over time.
+This risk may occur early in treatment and grow over time.

 Because of this, the following people may be at risk of severe side effects: